 The European Geosciences Union (EGU) General Assembly 2017 will take place in Austria on 23 – 28 April.
 The event will bring together geoscientists from all over the world to one meeting covering all disciplines of the Earth, planetary and space sciences.
 It aims to provide a forum where scientists, especially early career researchers, can present their work and discuss their ideas with experts in all fields of geoscience.

 Water Footprint Network’s Dr. Ertug Ercin will launch our first report for the IMPREX project at a press conference entitled “Food security: how extreme weather and other hazards affect what we drink and eat”.
 If you cannot make it to Vienna, you can still watch the press conference live via webstream, as well as ask questions to panelists.
-Read more about the press conference here.
+Watch the press conference here and read about the report here.

 Climate change consultant at the UK Met Office, Felicity Liggins, will present an abstract by Dr. Ercin and other IMPREX project partners, “Improving Predictions and Management of Hydrological Extremes” (B.J.J.M. van den Hurk et al.) in a PICO session entitled “Climate Services – Underpinning Science”.